I present to you the Boyfriend Hat:

 Row 5: *K3, P1, P2tog; repeat from * until end of row (50 sts remain)

-You have now decreases every other rib out of the ribbing pattern.
+You have now decreased every other rib out of the ribbing pattern.
 (If you are using a sixteen-inch circular needle, remember that you will need to switch to double-pointed needles when you cannot fit the stitches on your needle any longer.)

 Row 6: *K2tog, K1, P2; repeat from * until end of row (40 sts remain)